 Check out our Last Minute breaks to Morocco here.

 Barcelona, Madrid, Marbella – these famous cities tend to be the obvious options for a long weekend in Spain, but have you ever considered a mini-break in the sun-kissed Balearics instead?
 Ibiza is a relatively popular short break destination already, but we’re talking about the other two of the trio that can often be overlooked when it comes to three or four night getaways.

 After a prompt two-hour flight from the UK, you can touch down on the ‘King of the Balearics’ otherwise known as Majorca for a few days full of beaches, shopping and some of the tastiest Tapas in Spain.
-Its cosmopolitan capital, Palma is an ideal starting point when looking for a short Spanish break.
+Its cosmopolitan capital, Palma is an ideal starting point when looking for a cheap holiday to Spain.
 Spend your time soaking up sights including its striking cathedral, shopping in designer boutiques, and embarking on a Tapas-trail – how’s that for a bank holiday weekend?!